Basil Seedling Photo ID

 Once your seedlings are two to three weeks old, they are ready to be transplanted if the weather is warm and you would like to grow them in your garden.
 Make sure to pick a warm, sunny location in your garden to transplant the seedlings.

-4. Once it is out, carefully place the seedling into the hole and gently fill in any gaps with extra soil.
+5. Once it's out, carefully place the seedling into the hole and gently fill in any gaps with extra soil.

-5. After the seedling is firmly planted, water the plant with a watering can.
+6. After the seedling is planted, water the plant with a watering can.

 Maintaining Healthy Basil Plants